- Virtual surround systems can be good alternatives for expensive high-end equipment.

 SBX Pro Studio is a suite of audio enhancement technologies that was created to bring out the absolute best in your gaming audio.
 This tool has seamless controls and a very user-friendly interface.
 You can take full control of how you want your audio to sound.

-Even though in this article we will focus on surround capabilities of the software, SBX Pro Studio offers a wide range of professional tools :
+Even though in this article we will focus on the surrounding capabilities of the software, SBX Pro Studio offers a wide range of professional tools :

 - Crystalizer – enhances the dynamic range of compressed audio, restoring the highs and lows that are often lost during the compression process